mxenabled/mx-platform-go/docs/InstitutionResponse.md

 `func (o *InstitutionResponse) UnsetInstructionalText()`

 UnsetInstructionalText ensures that no value is present for InstructionalText, not even an explicit nil
+### GetInstructionalTextSteps

+`func (o *InstitutionResponse) GetInstructionalTextSteps() []string`

+GetInstructionalTextSteps returns the InstructionalTextSteps field if non-nil, zero value otherwise.

+### GetInstructionalTextStepsOk

+`func (o *InstitutionResponse) GetInstructionalTextStepsOk() (*[]string, bool)`

+GetInstructionalTextStepsOk returns a tuple with the InstructionalTextSteps field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetInstructionalTextSteps

+`func (o *InstitutionResponse) SetInstructionalTextSteps(v []string)`

+SetInstructionalTextSteps sets InstructionalTextSteps field to given value.

+### HasInstructionalTextSteps

+`func (o *InstitutionResponse) HasInstructionalTextSteps() bool`

+HasInstructionalTextSteps returns a boolean if a field has been set.

+### SetInstructionalTextStepsNil

+`func (o *InstitutionResponse) SetInstructionalTextStepsNil(b bool)`

+ SetInstructionalTextStepsNil sets the value for InstructionalTextSteps to be an explicit nil

+### UnsetInstructionalTextSteps
+`func (o *InstitutionResponse) UnsetInstructionalTextSteps()`

+UnsetInstructionalTextSteps ensures that no value is present for InstructionalTextSteps, not even an explicit nil
+### GetIsDisabledByClient

+`func (o *InstitutionResponse) GetIsDisabledByClient() bool`

+GetIsDisabledByClient returns the IsDisabledByClient field if non-nil, zero value otherwise.

+### GetIsDisabledByClientOk

+`func (o *InstitutionResponse) GetIsDisabledByClientOk() (*bool, bool)`

+GetIsDisabledByClientOk returns a tuple with the IsDisabledByClient field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetIsDisabledByClient

+`func (o *InstitutionResponse) SetIsDisabledByClient(v bool)`

+SetIsDisabledByClient sets IsDisabledByClient field to given value.

+### HasIsDisabledByClient

+`func (o *InstitutionResponse) HasIsDisabledByClient() bool`

+HasIsDisabledByClient returns a boolean if a field has been set.

+### SetIsDisabledByClientNil

+`func (o *InstitutionResponse) SetIsDisabledByClientNil(b bool)`

+ SetIsDisabledByClientNil sets the value for IsDisabledByClient to be an explicit nil

+### UnsetIsDisabledByClient
+`func (o *InstitutionResponse) UnsetIsDisabledByClient()`

+UnsetIsDisabledByClient ensures that no value is present for IsDisabledByClient, not even an explicit nil
+### GetIsoCountryCode

+`func (o *InstitutionResponse) GetIsoCountryCode() string`

+GetIsoCountryCode returns the IsoCountryCode field if non-nil, zero value otherwise.

+### GetIsoCountryCodeOk

+`func (o *InstitutionResponse) GetIsoCountryCodeOk() (*string, bool)`

+GetIsoCountryCodeOk returns a tuple with the IsoCountryCode field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetIsoCountryCode

+`func (o *InstitutionResponse) SetIsoCountryCode(v string)`

+SetIsoCountryCode sets IsoCountryCode field to given value.

+### HasIsoCountryCode

+`func (o *InstitutionResponse) HasIsoCountryCode() bool`

+HasIsoCountryCode returns a boolean if a field has been set.

 ### GetMediumLogoUrl

 `func (o *InstitutionResponse) GetMediumLogoUrl() string`